mdechiaro/vctools/README.md

 VM Creation:

-This program will merge a default rc config file and a server config into a VM creation config.
+This program will merge a default "rc" config file and a server config into a VM creation config.
 It will prompt the user for any missing info that is required to create a VM, and then automate the build process from start to finish.

-It is capable of creating a boot ISO per server (mkbootiso) for situations when DHCP or PXE booting is not an option.
+It is capable of creating a boot ISO per server for situations when DHCP or PXE booting is not an option.
 It can also upload, mount, and power on the VM after its creation making the process completely automated.
 It can handle multiple configs at once and merge them separately with the dotrc for complex configurations.

-An example yaml config:
+An example yaml config (leave options out and be prompted if necessary):

+    # hostname.yaml
+    ---
     mkbootiso:
       ks: http://host.domain.com/ks.cfg
       options: